Innovation shaped by lived experience.

 Senior Advisor

-Chief architect of the ADA and founder of the independent living movement; five decades shaping U.S. and international disability policy.
+Chief architect of the ADA and a founder of the independent living movement; five decades shaping U.S. and international disability policy.

 -